I may earn a commission or products from the companies mentioned in this post. All opinions are my own.

 Start where you are.

 Start imperfectly.
-That is really hard to do for type A’s like me, but if we don’t, we will spend too much time on a niche and no time helping people.
+That is really hard to do if you are a Type A like me, but if we don’t, we will spend too much time on a niche and no time helping people.

 So go ahead, start where you are right now and you can always find your niche as you find your voice.
 Be yourself, don’t try and be anyone else and the rest will become history.
 You may be like me, multi-passionate and be more of a Macy’s than a DSW and that is OK.